ishmaelsanchez/ishresume/_posts/2020-12-31-why-use-jekyll.markdown

 Jekyll isn't perfect and you'll have to assess the needs of your project and post project maintenance.
 However, it's something to consider if you need to create mostly static sites, brochure sites or simple blogs.
 You can create a blog with featurees like permalinks and categories or leverage custom layouts in your static or brochure websites.
 Jekyll does have some quirks like it requires blog post files to be named according to the following format:

-'YEAR-MONTH-DAY-title.MARKUP'

-However, you can be clever and <a href="/using-permalinks-jekyll/">refine the Jekyll permalink</a> for a friendly URL structure to help with SEO or elminate the need for 301 redirects.
-Nevertheless, Jekyll requires very little effort and is simple to use.
-Easy to write markup goes in and static sites come out waiting to be deployed.